Docosahexaenoic Acid (DHA)

-There are 17 studies in the database on docosahexaenoic acid (dha); the confidence rating is 51.
+There are 18 studies in the database on docosahexaenoic acid (dha); the research rating is 47.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for docosahexaenoic acid (dha) as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for docosahexaenoic acid (dha) as a whole; there are also individual ratings for the claims below.

 Products Containing Docosahexaenoic Acid (DHA)

 |LipoSlim Revolution||Amount not listed.|

 |Full list of all 11 products containing Docosahexaenoic Acid (DHA).|